 It’s highly recommended that you observe a 25-pound lifting limit during this first two weeks.
 This limits the amount of strain put on the healing veins and incisions.
 After this period, at the discretion of your doctor, you can resume your normal activities.
 If your job is particularly strenuous you may be advised to wait a bit longer.
 The same is true if you participate in high impact exercise such as strength training.

-After your procedure you can expect some minor discomfort and mild bruising.
-More serious complications such as infection are possible yet extremely rare.
-By following the above instructions it’s highly likely that you’ll get great results with no complications whatsoever.
+After your TIPP procedure you can expect some minor discomfort and mild bruising.
+More serious complications such as infection are possible; yet, extremely rare.
+By following the above instructions it’s highly likely that you’ll get great results without complications.

 Will my insurance cover my Transilluminated Powered Phlebectomy (TIPP) procedure?
 How much will it cost if I have to pay out of pocket?

-The answer is yes if the procedure is deemed “medically necessary.”
-In the case of TIPP this means that:
+The answer is yes, if the procedure is deemed “medically necessary.”

 - You’re experiencing physical symptoms.
-Visible, ropy surface veins are usually accompanied by swelling, achiness, heaviness, and fatigue (among others).
+Visible, ropey surface veins are usually accompanied by swelling, achiness, heaviness, and fatigue (among other symptoms).

-In reality, the process is similar to getting any other procedure covered.
+The TIPP procedure process is similar to getting any other procedure covered.
 First, call your insurance company and ask if the particular procedure is covered.
 Then your doctor will gather information to determine if it’s bad enough to treat.
 If the answer to both questions is yes, then the procedure is medically necessary.
-Once this is done your doctor can proceed with treatment.
+Once it is determined the procedure has been approved by your insurance, your doctor can proceed with treatment.

 Unfortunately, this isn’t always the case.
-If medical necessity can’t be established the procedure won’t be covered.
-At this point the patient can elect to pay out of pocket, or simply wait until the problem is bad enough to treat.
+If medical necessity can’t be established, the procedure won’t be covered by insurance.
+At this point the patient can elect to pay out of pocket, or wait until the problem is bad enough to be determined “medically necessary”.